Vasculogenic Erectile Dysfunction (ED)

 - Obesity

-Causes and risk factors for venous leak are similar to those for arterial ED but also include:
+Causes and risk factors for venous leak are like those for arterial ED but also include:

 - Peyronie’s disease (a buildup of scar tissue in the penis that causes curved, painful erections)